What is Control of Documented Information?

 Although there already is a set of required documents from the standard, it is recommended that further documentation is presented to heighten your chances of success in various departments.
 In other words, organizations are more than welcome to include their own forms of documentation outside of what is required by ISO 9001.
 At the end of the day, it will only help improve your organization’s QMS.

-Also, well-noted here is that actual QMS documentation required can vary from one organization to the other.
+Also well-noted here is that the actual QMS documentation required can vary from one organization to another.
 The following factors may affect what kind of QMS information your organization will require under ISO 9001 standards:

 Information that is documented must remain in accordance with the organization’s quality management system (QMS).
 The ISO guide mentions what these requirements are, specifically in the following clauses: